 How could we not have a Santa Cruz bike towards the top of our rankings?
-The California-based company is one of the most popular brands on the West Coast and is often seen under the fastest enduro racers in the region.
-We like the Santa Cruz Megatower Carbon CC X01 Eagle for its lightweight and meticulously built carbon frame, superb rear suspension design, big and grippy Maxxis Minion tires, and flawless SRAM Eagle X01 12-speed drivetrain.
-Furthermore, the well-regarded 160-millimeter travel Fox 36 fork will easily handle anything you can throw at it, and the newly released RockShox Super Deluxe Ultimate shock provides great small-bump compliance and big-hit reliability.
-If it’s not already clear, we’re really excited about the new long-travel 29er from Santa Cruz, and highly recommend it for enduro racing and general charging on the downhills.
+The California-based company is one of the most popular brands on the West Coast and often can be seen under the fastest enduro racers in the region.
+We like the Santa Cruz Megatower Carbon CC X01 Eagle for its lightweight and meticulously built carbon frame, superb rear suspension design, big and grippy Maxxis Assegai tires, and nearly flawless SRAM Eagle X01 drivetrain.
+Further, the well-regarded 160-millimeter travel Fox 36 fork easily can handle just about anything you can throw at it, and the top-end RockShox Super Deluxe Ultimate shock provides great small-bump compliance and big-hit reliability.
+If it’s not already clear, we’re big fans of the long-travel 29er from Santa Cruz, and highly recommend it for enduro racing and general charging on the downhills.

 If you’re considering a Santa Cruz bike, there are two important things to know.
 First, they are among the most expensive in the industry.
-Second, you absolutely get what you pay for: they make some of the more well-thought-out and beautifully crafted frames around (plus they come with a great warranty).
-Another concern specific to the Megatower is that it's overkill on mellow terrain.
-Riders wanting an all-mountain rig that’s a little more versatile should check out the Ibis Ripmo.
-At $4,199, it undercuts the least expensive Megatower by $300 and its 145 millimeters of rear suspension travel (compared to the Megatower’s 160mm) will be more efficient on smooth trails or long days on the bike.
+Second, you absolutely get what you pay for: they make some of the most well-thought-out and beautifully crafted frames around (plus they come with a great warranty).
+That said, one concern specific to the Megatower is that it's overkill on mellow terrain.
+Riders wanting an all-mountain rig that’s a little more versatile should check out the latest Ibis Ripmo.
+At $4,399, it undercuts the least expensive Megatower by $100 and its 147 millimeters of rear suspension travel (compared to the Megatower’s 160mm) will be more efficient on smooth trails.

 See the Santa Cruz Megatower Carbon